 • destruction of weeds and plant residues;

-• plowing / digging the soil;
+• plowing/digging the soil;

 • air humidity control (for greenhouse conditions);

-• controlled watering.
+• controlled amount of watering.

 Biological methods for protecting strawberries from pests